threeofaband/aesop-tales/Lorics [æ]/The Satyr [æ]/The Satyr.md

 "name": "The Satyr [æ]",
 "team": "loric",
-"ability": "There is a publicly known win/loss condition in play.", "image": "https://raw.githubusercontent.com/threeofaband/aesop-tales/refs/heads/main/Lorics%20%5B%C3%A6%5D/The%20Satyr%20%5B%C3%A6%5D/satyr.png", "flavor": "I've seen enough.
+"ability": "There is a publicly known win/loss condition in play.", "firstNightReminder": "Announce the additional win condition that is in play.", "reminders": \[ "WORL", "WORL" \],
+"image": "https://raw.githubusercontent.com/threeofaband/aesop-tales/refs/heads/main/Lorics%20%5B%C3%A6%5D/The%20Satyr%20%5B%C3%A6%5D/satyr.png",
+"flavor": "I've seen enough.
 A fellow that blows hot and cold in the same breath cannot be friends with me!", "firstNight": 0,